swcarpentry-ja/carpentries-coc/topic_folders/policies/coc-governance.md

 ## Main duties of the position holders

 All members of the CoCc must read, understand and abide by the [membership agreement](https://docs.carpentries.org/topic_folders/policies/coc-membership-agreement.html#).
-In addition to the roles and responsibilities outlined in the membership agreement (e.g. engaging in GitHub issues and reviewing transparency reports), committee officers have the g duties outlined below.
+In addition to the roles and responsibilities outlined in the membership agreement (e.g. engaging in GitHub issues and reviewing transparency reports), committee officers have the duties outlined below.

 ### Chairs’ roles